 The International Sustainability and Carbon Certification System is a globally applicable sustainability certification system and covers all sustainable feedstocks, including agricultural and forestry biomass, circular and bio-based materials and renewables.
 Gevo has secured ISCC PLUS certification, a sustainability certification scheme for bio-based applications like chemicals, food and feed products, and applications in the bioenergy sector.

-Both of these certifications work hand in hand with Gevo’s efforts to track the sustainability of its fuels through blockchain technology.
-Gevo has partnered with Blocksize Capital, a Distributed Ledger Technology (DLT, which is also referred to as “Blockchain”) company based in Germany.
+Both of these certifications work hand in hand with Gevo’s efforts to track the sustainability of its fuels through blockchain technology—a kind of sustainability assurance that will allow Gevo to realize market value going forward.
+Gevo approached Blocksize Capital, a Distributed Ledger Technology (DLT, which is also referred to as “Blockchain”) company based in Germany, to use DLT to track the entire value chain of its product.
 DLT was originally developed as an underlying branch of blockchain, and it is an immutable tool that allows tracking of data with a product and the transactions associated with the product.

 Here’s how it works:

-- Gevo tracks the sustainability of the farms that provide the feedstock to supply renewable-fuel production.
+- Verity Tracking monitors the sustainability of the farms that provide the feedstock to supply renewable-fuel production.

 - By knowing about the agricultural practices of its suppliers, Gevo can ensure yield and sustainability, and have the ability to pass the information along to the consumer.

-- Gevo also tracks its own energy use by amount and type, and will attributes that to each gallon via the blockchain tracking system.
+- Gevo also tracks its own energy use by amount and type, and will attribute that to each gallon via the Verity Tracking system.

 - All of these factors eventually will allow Gevo to set up system that rewards the value chain for improving sustainability.